yyz945947732/eslint-plugin-istanbul-ignore-preserve/README.md

 if (condition) {
 ```

-For istanbul coverage you need include a `@preserve` keyword in the ignore hint to make it work.
+For istanbul coverage you need include a `@preserve` keyword in the ignore hint to make this work.
 Comments which are considered as legal comments are preserved.

 ```js
 /* istanbul ignore if -- @preserve */